PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 16:08:46
+Last updated: 2024-04-02 16:09:50
-Random Quote: I'll prepare and someday my chance will come. - Abraham Lincoln
+Random Quote: To study and not think is a waste.
+To think and not study is dangerous. - Confucius